sygmaprotocol/sygma-relayer-deployment/README.md

 Now we can proceed to the resources in our AWS Account.

 Before you run the Terraform Scripts, make sure to set the right Environment Variables to access your account.
-You might need an user with the right privileges to create the resources.
+You might need a user with the right privileges to create the resources.

 ### Executing the scripts
-This document provides setp-by step
+This document provides step-by-step
-In this guide we are describing process of deploying Relayers with github actions on the infrastructure on the AWS, as well as we provide all necesary scripts to provision the infra and deploy the relayers.
+In this guide, we are describing the process of deploying Relayers with GitHub actions on the infrastructure on the AWS, as well as we provide all necessary scripts to provision the infra and deploy the relayers.